-- Public education and involvement
+Public education and involvement

 - Erosion and sediment control

+- Wetlands

 - Flood and rate control

 - Funding

 - Groundwater

 - Planning process

 - Public ditches

-- Public education and involvement

-- Water quality

-- Wetlands
+- BCWMC/City responsibilities

 - BCWMC/City evaluation, accountability and enforcement

-- BCWMC/City responsibilities

 - New issues not otherwise raised

 The BCWMC gathered input from the residents, elected and appointed officials, city staff, state agencies and other partners through its Watershed Assessment and Visioning Exercise (WAVE) process.
 The WAVE process included soliciting input via an online survey and hosting a series of 11 small group meetings.
 The small group meetings were held with city councils, city commissions, lake associations, neighborhood associations, and other resident groups at different locations within the watershed in spring 2013.
 The objectives of these meetings were to: